ninesalt/MyEtherWalletWhitehat/README.md

 ## Configuration

 The config is stored in ```config.json```.
 It contains the following properties:
 - **config.interval**: The interval in milliseconds.
 Please don't set it lower than 1000.
-Our purpose isn't to DDOS the scammers, it is to send enough to confuse the hell out of the spammers.
+Our purpose isn't to DDOS the scammers!
 1 request/second is enough.
 - **config.enableHeartbeat**: When enabled, every 60 seconds an **anonymous** request to my server will be made containing the amount of requests and the server will return some statistics about you.
 - **config.autoUpdateData**: Automatically update the dataset from Github every 10 minutes + on start.
 It is very important you enable this to make sure you will always be targeting the right scammers.